-Lightweight construction with fiber-reinforced plastics has become indispensable in the automotive sector.
+Lightweight construction with fiber-reinforced plastics has become indispensable in the transportation, shipbuilding, wind energy and aerospace sectors.
 Every gram of weight counts, especially in electromobility.
 In addition, carbon fibers allow design freedom and help to improve fire protection and crash safety.
-But how can component production with this still young material be made particularly efficient and optimally integrated into existing automotive processes?
+But how can component production with this still young material be made particularly efficient and optimally integrated into existing industrial processes?
 The experts at SGL Carbon have been working intensively on this challenge for years in close cooperation with customers.
 The decisive factors here are not only component design and innovative processing methods, but also optimum textile pre-processing of the material.
-One important variant is precisely tailored and customer-specifically assembled packages of carbon fiber layers, known as stacks.
+One important variant is precisely tailored and customer-specifically assembled packages of carbon and glass fiber layers, known as stacks.

 A stack is a textile structure for further processing in the process chain for manufacturing CFRP components.
 The stack consists of different individual textile layers, which define the mechanical properties of the final component by material, number, orientation and grammage.

 These individual layers are stacked, cut to size and joined together by different joining processes.
 Stacks are used as input material for the component-forming processes wet pressing and preforming/RTM.